NorbertShema/NorbertShema/README.md

 ## 🚀 About Me
-👋 Hi, I'm Norbert Shema, an aspiring Software Engineer based in **North Carolina**, actively seeking full-time opportunities in Software Engineering or Data Engineering where I can contribute to innovative projects and grow as a developer.
+👋 Hi, I'm Norbert Shema, an aspiring Software Engineer and soon-to-be Husson University alumnus in Software Engineering, with a B.A. in Management from Southern New Hampshire University.
+I’m currently based in Charlotte, North Carolina, and actively seeking full-time opportunities in Software Engineering or Data Engineering where I can contribute to innovative projects and grow as a developer.

 💡 My mission: Build tools that make life easier, smarter, and more connected.